 Here’s the thing.
-With tech, industry, competitors and client needs changing constantly we need to devote time each week looking at what’s going on out there.
-Easy, no … there are only so many hours in the day and we are all busy.
-But in order to be around for the long term and hopefully be a leader in your industry you need your eyes wide open to new possibilities, ways you can do business, ways you can help your clients and support & motivate your team.
+With tech, industry, competitors and clients’ needs changing constantly, we need to devote time each week to looking at what’s going on out there.
+Easy?
+Not really.
+There are only so many hours in the day and we are all busy.
+But in order to be around for the long term and hopefully be a leader in your industry, you need your eyes wide open to new possibilities, ways you can do business, ways you can help your clients, and support & motivate your team.

 How to do this is the least time possible?
 Work it into your daily routine.
 I’m as guilty as the next person of shutting myself off in order to get through my daily to do list, but, when I’m being good, here are some ways I keep up with the wide, wide world: